adelgacem/Monitroing-Nifi-Dataflows-with-Structured-Spark-Streaming/README.md

 ![alt tag](https://github.com/adelgacem/Monitroing-Nifi-Dataflows-with-Structured-Spark-Streaming/blob/master/image/d1.png)
 Diagram.1

-The rule is simple :), we have to send events from NIFI to Kafka (we’ll start with success outputs from PutHdfs), the running application will check the Event-contents and verify to which Ingestion it’s belong, and will update the ingestion status.
+The rule is simple :), we have to send events from NIFI to Kafka (we’ll start with success outputs from PutHdfs), and the running application will check the Event-contents and verify to which Ingestion it’s belong, it will update the ingestion with the right status.
 That's all.

 Let’s Start :
 Here is a common NIFI Dataflow Pipeline.
 Off Corse we generally have much more steps, but the presented principal will be the same.